zilliztech/phantoscope-bootcamp/EN_tutorials/create_application.md

 Pipeline receives data from the application and gives it to the first operator, waits for the return of the first operator, and then takes the return value as input to the next operator until the last operator has been run.
 For more information, please refer to [What is a pipeline?](https://github.com/zilliztech/phantoscope/blob/0.1.0/docs/site/en/tutorials/pipeline.md)

-Here, a Pipeline is created that contains the two Operators ssd_detector and xception.
+The Pipeline is created that contains the two Operators ssd_detector and xception.

 ```shell
 # create a pipeline with necessary information